Planning to take a trip? We've gathered all the things you should consider in the first part of our travel mini-series.

 Plan for the unexpected

 In the excitement of planning the fun parts of you trip, it's easy to forget to plan for any worst-case scenarios.
 That's where travel insurance comes in.
-There are plans available according to the duration of your trip offering various types of coverage including medical emergencies and travel disruption.
+There are plans available according to the duration of your trip, offering various types of coverage including medical emergencies and travel disruption.
+Many credit cards offer insurance when you use them, so check your policy before you leave.
+Additionally, if you receive benefits through your employer, they may also offer travel insurance as part of their package.
+If both of those don't cover what you need, you can always purchase additional third-party insurance like CUMIS.
 The minimal cost to protect yourself (just in case) is always worth it.

 Have a payment strategy